elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 - Money laundering prevention also benefits society
 - Users benefit from a strict privacy-respecting approach (GDPR)

-The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has been gaining momentum in recent years.
-Coupled with distributed ledger technology (DLT) technology, the SSI approach has been capturing the attention of both the private and public sectors.
+The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has gained momentum in recent years.
+Coupled with distributed ledger technology (DLT) technology, the SSI approach has captured the attention of both the private and public sectors.

 The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VC).
 This architecture decision record (ADR) describes the DID implementation in a Cosmos SDK-based blockchain.

-The goal of this ADR is to define a foundation for the necessary components to realize the Elesto objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**
+This ADR aims to define a foundation for the necessary components to realize the Elesto objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**

 ## Decision

-The Elesto implementation for DIDs will follow the [DID W3C core recommendations](https://github.com/w3c/did-core) with the goal of maximizing compatibility with 3rd party tools and projects.
+The Elesto implementation for DIDs will follow the [DID W3C core recommendations](https://github.com/w3c/did-core) to maximizing compatibility with 3rd party tools and projects.

 ### DID Method Name